section-engineering-education/engineering-education/content/articles/collection-in-java/index.md

 ### Methods of the collection interface
 Now we will look at some primary methods used in the collection interface:
 - `add(Object)` - This method adds an object into the collection.
-- `contains(Object O)` - The output for this is true if a certain object is contained in the collection and false for vice versa.
-It mostly deals with boolean outputs.
+- `contains(Object O)` - The output for this is true if a particular object is contained in the collection and false for vice versa.
+It mainly deals with boolean outputs.
 - `isEmpty()` - This method also returns a boolean.
 It outputs true if the collection has an element specified.
 - `toArray()` - This method converts the elements in the collection into an array.
 - `size()` - This method checks the size of the elements in a collection.